mosip/documentation/docs/anonymous-profiling-support.md

 ## Overview

-When a country is implementing and running the ID program, people at the forefront like policymakers and other executives will have a need to monitor the progress.
+When a country is implementing and running the ID program, people at the forefront like policymakers and other executives will need to monitor the progress.
 Progress can be measured with the help of various attributes like:

 * total enrollment count
 * gender profile for enrollments